 Supply Chain Policy

 - The main business of the company is the milling of brown (cargo) rice into milled rice; the manufacturing of ‘ready-to-heat’ recipe rice pouches and the sale of broken rice and other by-products of the milling process.
 The main sources of our rice are Cambodia, India, Pakistan, Thailand, the United States of America and Uruguay.

 - Our purchases of rice are governed largely by standard contracts terms of the London Rice Brokers Association (LRBA).

 - We expect all suppliers of rice and other materials to fully comply with the Modern Slavery Act 2015 and to operate systems that are transparent, accountable, readily auditable and free from ethical ambiguity.
-Our standard terms and conditions of supply include contractual obligations in this regard.

 - Individuals with evidence of non-compliance with the Modern Slavery Act in connection with our supply chains are encouraged to report it either to us or to the authorities.
 Posters are displayed on notice boards with who to contact should anyone wish to raise a concern.

 - Management Responsibility and General Awareness

-- Reported progress on a regular basis to our senior management and the Board;
+- Reported progress to our senior management and Board;

-- Raised awareness of this published statement by notifying organisations of with which we regularly engage in our supply chain;
+- Raised awareness of this published statement by notifying organisations with which we regularly engage in our supply chain;

 - Prepared the fourth annual statement.

 - Risk Assessment

-- We have undertaken a review exercise of our policy against our activities to establish whether the approach we have taken follows emerging best practice by:
+- We undertook a review exercise of this policy against our activities to establish whether the approach we have taken follows emerging best practice by:

 - Assessing and interpreting any recent or emerging case law and best practice;

 - Benchmarking our activities against statements and action plans undertaken by similar public and private organisations;

 - Re-evaluating the risk of non-compliance as part of our enrolment of all suppliers into SEDEX.

 - Risk Mitigation

 - Tilda® is a full buyer/supplier (AB) member of the SEDEX ethical supply-chain auditing database.
-SEDEX stores information on ethical and responsible practices covered by ILO Conventions, ETI Base Code, SA8000, ISO14001 and industry specific codes of conduct.
+Sedex stores information on ethical and responsible practices covered by ILO Conventions, ETI Base Code, SA8000, ISO14001 and industry specific codes of conduct.